Most Recent Novel

 Arches Magazine Winter 2010 Edition

 Richard has lived and worked in Korea (where he was a Peace Corps volunteer), Japan, Nigeria and Kenya.
 Many of his stories are taken from those experiences.
+This time, with Bob Stevenson, he has set a novel (almost entirely) in the contiguous United States.

-Currently Richard Wiley is a professor emeritus of English and a board member of Black Mountain Institute at the University of Nevada, Las Vegas.
+Richard Wiley is professor emeritus of English and a board member of Black Mountain Institute at the University of Nevada, Las Vegas.
 He divides his time, these days, between his hometown of Tacoma, Washington and Los Angeles, California.